 • The M.2 solid-state drive slots support both SATA solid-state drives and NVMe solid-state drives.
 NVMe solid-state drives require a tray with an insulation pad a installed on the bottom.
-SATA solid-state drives require a tray without the insulation pad.
-Ensure that you use the correct tray for each kind of solid-state drive as shown in the following table.
+SATA solid-state drives do not require a tray with an insulation pad.
+Ensure that you use the correct tray for each kind of solidstate drive as shown in the following table.